-A milling machine is used to very accurately cut metal forming flat surfaces either vertically or horizontally.
+A milling machine is used to very accurately cut metal and form flat surfaces; vertically, horizontally and even at angles.

-The part is fixed rigidly in place on the milling machine?s table and a rotating cutter slices thin pieces of metal at a time off from the necessary places on the part.
+The metal which will become the part is fixed rigidly in place on the milling machine's table and a rotating cutter slices thin pieces of metal at a time off from the necessary places on the part.
 The cutter usually moves up and down as the metal is removed and the table, with the part fixed to it, moves back/forward and from side to side.
 The cutter may need to make lots of passes across the part removing a thin slice of metal each time, often hundredths of a millimetre, before the part is exactly the correct dimension.

 A lathe is used to very accurately make round metal parts or cut large holes.

-A part is held in a chuck which rotates very quickly.
+The, usually round, metal which will become the part is held rigidly in a "chuck" which rotates very quickly.
 A cutting tool which is fixed to the lathe bed is moved backwards and forwards across the part slicing off thin pieces of metal, again often hundredths of a millimetre at a time, until the part has exactly the correct dimension.